 Get to know The Folklore: This NYC-based online concept store stocks a very tight edit of Africa and the diaspora's top designer brands with the goal of helping brands grow through global exposure.
 Beyond an online boutique, the brand also offers wholesale services to other brands.

-Get to know McMullen: Founded by Sherri McMullen over twelve years ago, the Oakland-based boutique (now with a Palo Alto location too) is credited with helping bring global luxury womenswear to the Bay Area.
-Whether shopping online or IRL, you'll find emerging designers alongside your well-established favorites, as well as a selection of African and African-American apparel and home décor designers.
+Get to know McMullen: Founded by Sherri McMullen over 12 years ago, the Oakland-based boutique (now with a Palo Alto location) is credited with helping bring global luxury womenswear to the Bay Area.
+Whether shopping online or IRL, you'll find emerging designers alongside your well-established favorites as well as a selection of African and African American apparel and home décor designers.

 Get to Know Telfar: The unisex NYC-based line is known for its iconic logo bags in a rainbow of colors.
 It's rare that a relatively affordable purse cements its status as an It bag, which is one of the reasons why Telfar Clemens's namesake brand is so intriguing.

-Get to know Christopher John Rogers: The designer's eponymous line is only a handful of seasons old, yet he has already secured 2019's CFDA/Vogue Fashion Fund Award.
-It's no wonder his collections have captivated many—his bold, joyful clothes are for dressing like you've got one life to live and it's a party.
+Get to know Christopher John Rogers: The designer's eponymous line is only a handful of seasons old, yet he has already secured 2019's CFDA/Vogue Fashion Fund Award and 2021's Womenswear Designer of the Year.
+It's no wonder his collections have captivated many—his bold, joyful clothes are for dressing like you've got one life to live.

 Get to know Heron Preston: Designing clothing is just one of Heron Preston's talents—the designer is also an artist, DJ, consultant, art director, and sustainability advocate.
 The multi-hyphenate's varied sources of inspiration come through in his utility-minded streetwear pieces.

-Get to know Sami Miró Vintage: Sami Miró is the queen of re-worked vintage, as we're sure her celebrity fans like Selena Gomez and Bella Hadid would attest.
-The L.A.-based designer is laser-focused on sustainability and her limited-run clothing line is made solely from vintage and recycled fabrics.
+Get to know Sami Miro Vintage: Sami Miró is the queen of reworked vintage, as we're sure her celebrity fans, including Selena Gomez and Bella Hadid, would attest.
+The L.A.-based designer is laser-focused on sustainability, and her limited-run clothing line is made solely from vintage and recycled fabrics.

-Get to know LaQuan Smith: Smith has been designing since he was 21, initially learning sewing and pattern-making from his grandmother.
-The designer now counts Rihanna, Winnie Harlow, Beyoncé, and J.Lo as fans of his signature glamorous meets alluring aesthetic.
+Get to know LaQuan Smith: LaQuan Smith has been designing since he was 21, initially learning sewing and pattern-making from his grandmother.
+The designer now counts Rihanna, Winnie Harlow, Beyoncé, and Jennifer Lopez as fans of his signature glamorous-meets-alluring aesthetic.

-Get to know Tove: London-based friends Camille Perry and Holly Wright founded TOVE with a collective fifteen years of design experience.
-The effortless, luxurious pieces have special details to make them stand out, yet are timeless enough to treasure for years to come.
+Get to know Tove: London-based friends Camille Perry and Holly Wright founded Tove with a collective 15 years of design experience.
+The effortless, luxurious pieces have special details to make them stand out yet are timeless enough to treasure for years to come.